 Florida Alimony/Child Support/Property Settlements Attorney Ensuring Your Interests Are Protected

 When you and your spouse divorce, there are a number of decisions you need to make that will have long-term impact on your quality of life.
 One of the decisions the Florida courts generally make on behalf of those involved is whether or not you are required to provide your spouse with monetary support, which is also known as alimony or spousal support.
-Alimony and child support attorney Steven R. Brenners has more than 25 years of experience that give him a seasoned familiarity with Florida alimony law.
+Coral Springs, Florida Child Support attorney Steven R. Brenners has more than 25 years of experience that give him a seasoned familiarity with Florida alimony law.

 Alimony is one of the most frequently fought-over issues in divorce, and while Florida courts and lawyers strive to split marital assets equitably, equitable does not necessarily mean equal.
-At the Law Offices of Steven R. Brenners, we always strive to reach a fair agreement between our client and the opposing party.
+At the Law Offices of Steven R. Brenners, Coral Springs, Florida Property Settlements attorney, we always strive to reach a fair agreement between our client and the opposing party.

 Experienced in negotiating and litigating alimony agreements